MotleyBots/babylon-etherscan-dynamicTextures/README.md

  - npm i
  - npx parcel index.html

  You will be prompted to sign in with Metamask.
 You may need to refresh the page if nothing happens afterwards.
-Note that you have to have transactions cubes to appear.
+Note that you have to have transactions for cubes to appear.